 A gastroscopy (OGD) is essential as part of the workup leading to a cholecystectomy.
 This is to ensure that gastric-related symptoms, which can resemble gallstone-related symptoms, are eliminated as possible causes.
 A proper consultation with gallbladder surgeon Singapore is a must if you are thinking of getting gallbladder surgery Singapore done.

 The majority (over three-quarters) of cholecystectomies are performed as keyhole (laparoscopic) surgeries.
 Laparoscopic surgery offers the advantage of smaller wounds and less physiological stress on the body, resulting in shorter hospital stay, decreased post-operative pain and much lower wound infection rates.

-The operative procedure involves four small incisions (wounds) on the abdomen.
+The gallbladder removal procedure involves four small incisions (wounds) on the abdomen.
 The incision at the belly button is about 1.5cm in length, with the other incisions at 5-8mm in length.
 The surgery and subsequent retrieval of the gallbladder are all carried out through these four incisions.
 The surgery entails the removal of the entire gallbladder together with the gallstones contained within it.
 The connection between the gallbladder and the common bile duct, known as the cystic duct, will be securely closed off with two surgical clips.
-The gallbladder will not regrow back after the surgery.
+The gallbladder will not regrow back after the gallbladder surgery Singapore is done.

 Contrary to popular belief, there are minimal health consequences related to the gallbladder being removed.
 A minority of patients (20-30%) may have some watery or loose stools after an oily meal.
 Thankfully, these symptoms usually last for 1-2 weeks and are rarely permanent.
 The digestive function of fats/lipids will return to normal within a very short time.
 For more information about gallbladder surgery Singapore or gallstone removal Singapore, contact your nearby Gallbladder surgeon Singapore now.